TriumphLLC/Blend4Web/doc_src/viewer.rst

     This parameter sets the fractional part of the energy value for the light source.
 The value of this parameter can vary from zero to 1.
 Set to zero by default.

 *Light Energy*
     This value is calculated as the sum of the Energy Coarse and Energy Precise parameters.
-In case of both of them are having default values, it will be equal to 1.
+In case both of them have default values, it will be equal to 1.

 *Spot Size*
     Angle of the light beam emitted by the light source.
 Default value is 75.
 This parameter is only available for ``Spot`` type light sources.

 *Spot Blend*
-    The softness of the spotlight edge.
+    This defines the softness of the spotlight edge.
 Default value is 0.15.
 This parameter is also available for ``Spot`` type light sources only.

 *Distance*
     This parameter sets the distance (in meters) from the light source at which the light emitted by the light source will be half as bright as defined by the ``Light Energy`` value.
 Set to 30 by default.